 The drivers were required to comply with all applicable laws, ordinances, rules and regulations.
-Chicago municipal regulations and state law governing taxi cab drivers required taxi cabs to be operated regularly to meet public demand for service, the meter flag to be kept down when the cab was carrying passengers, and that everyone requesting a ride be picked up, unless the cab was occupied.
-The municipal code established fare rates, prohibited passengers in the front seat, and prohibited refusing to transport passengers from the airport to the suburbs.
-Municipal regulations regulated courtesy to passengers, driver appearance and attire, and driver conduct at cab lines.
-Drivers could not use drugs, carry weapons, loiter in public outside their cabs, leave their cabs unattended, or violate traffic laws.
+Chicago municipal regulations and state law governing taxicab drivers required that taxicabs be operated regularly to meet public demand for service, the meter flag be kept down when the cab was carrying passengers and everyone requesting a ride be picked up unless the cab was occupied.
+The municipal code established fare rates, prohibited passengers in the front seat and prohibited refusing to transport passengers from the airport to the suburbs.
+Municipal regulations set rules for courtesy to passengers, driver appearance and attire, and driver conduct at cab lines.
+Drivers could not use drugs, carry weapons, loiter in public outside their cabs, leave their cabs unattended or violate traffic laws.